lis05/DWAK2/README.md

 - R1 has register index 1, size of 64bits.
 - R2 has register index 2, size of 64bits.
 - R3 has register index 3 size of 64bits.
+### Return register RP.
+Contains return data of the last function call.

+- RR has register index 0xFA, size of 64bits

+### Return pointer register RP.
+Points to the return address that CPU has to return to after exiting a function call.

+- RP has register index 0xFB, size of 64bits

 ### Conditional flag register CF.
 Contains a value that indicates the result of the last CMP instruction.